accupara/crave/README.md

 ## Installation

 The latest stable version of `crave` can be download from the [crave GitHub](https://github.com/accupara/crave/releases) page.
 Pick the binary for your platform.
 For Windows users, download and unzip the contents into a folder.
+For Mac: `brew install --cask accupara/crave/crave`

 Alternatively, your administrator approved version of crave can be downloaded from the "Downloads" page in the Crave UI.